 We do have softball & track players who play club, although it is far more difficult to work around softball schedules.
 The Attendance Policy addresses spring sports and other conflicts.

 If you have other sport or extra-curricular interests (theater, dance, cheerleading, gymnastics, choir, etc.) and still want to play for TVC, make sure that you can meet the attendance requirements before accepting a spot on a team.
 Our practice times are set, based on a variety of factors and will not be changed.

 We have several opportunities for players to offset a portion of their fees through our Work-to-Play Program, Advertising Opportunities, and our Scholarship Program.
-Applications for scholarships will be available at Meet the Team in December--see calendar--for all travel teams.
+Applications for scholarships will be available at Meet the Team --see calendar--for all travel teams.
 Scholarships are awarded based on your application and perceived need and are not based on your athletic ability.
 Information about these opportunities can be found on the 'Important Info' page located under the 'Resources' tab

 If you have an idea for a fundraiser, we are certainly open to adding additional fundraising opportunities.
 It is our personal belief that if a player truly wants to play for TVC and is willing to work to make it happen, we will work with you to find a way.
 We do not want players to not play for TVC solely because of the cost.